 It is a contributory defined benefit pension scheme administered by Isle of Wight Council to provide pensions and other benefits for pensionable employees of Isle of Wight Council, and a range of other scheduled and admitted bodies on the Isle of Wight.
-Teachers, police officers and fire-fighters are not included as they come within other national pension schemes.
+Teachers and police officers are not included as they come within other national pension schemes.